 Choose the Save button.
 The old time account has been closed and is no longer available for the employee in employee self-service.

-To verify if the time accounts of the employee have been correctly updated, search for the employee and navigate on his/her Employee Files screen to Time Off section Time Off subsection Upcoming Time Off block.
-There, select the Administer Time link.
+To verify if the time accounts of the employee have been correctly updated, search for the employee and select on his/her Employee Files screen Take Action Manage Leave of Absence.

 On the Time Information for <employee name> screen, go to the Time Accounts section.
 Click the Accounts As Of Today link and select from the upcoming calendar help a date at which the employee was still at the old location.
 Select the Account Types (#) link and in the upcoming drop-down check that the old time account you have closed in activities # 11 and # 12 is not available anymore.